A Masterplan for catford

 Together with Team Catford, Carl Turner Architects and a consultant team, they will work with the community to produce an outcome that is representative of what Catford deserves and celebrates its unique character.

-Over Summer 2018, the draft masterplan will be prepared – a blueprint to guide development in Catford town centre over the next 10-15 years.
+In autumn 2018, the draft masterplan will be prepared – a blueprint to guide development in Catford town centre over the next 10-15 years.
 The draft masterplan will be shared with the community and we’ll be asking important questions such as where new shops, homes, workspace, the library and the Council offices should be located as well as what the new public space should look like.

 Community feedback will help shape this masterplan and once it has been approved by the Council, this important document will guide development in Catford town centre over the next 10-15 years.